Haizany/Course3Project/README.md

 The steps are to:
 -	read the data in .txt format into a table format in R using read.table
 -	Merge the  training and test datasets using rbind
--	Extracts only the mesaurements on the mean and std deviation for each measurement using grep and concatenate
+-	Extracts only the measurements on the mean and std deviation for each measurement using grep and concatenate
 -	Give descriptive activity names using as.character
 -	Label the dataset with descriptive variable names using gsub
+-	Create tidy.txt using as.factor, aggregate and write.table
 -	Create tidy.txt using as.factor, aggregate and write.table

 ## The final data submitted - tidy data
 The final data (tidy data) is the output data in .txt format submitted in this repository.
 The final data (tidy data)  has 180 observations  and 88 variables.